naupaka/docker-test/README.md

 ssh -p theport rstudio@localhost
 ```

-In a browser, go to localhost:theport and login with rstudio:rstudio
+In a browser, go to localhost:theport and login with username:password
+rstudio:rstudio